 Boleman attorney Matt Hahne appeared on Coast Live to discuss the dangers of filing for bankruptcy without appropriate counsel, what is called a pro se filling.
 Further, Hahne talks about the difference a bankruptcy lawyer makes when filing for bankruptcy and protecting you from breaking any federal laws.

-(Richmond, VA – 09-24-2018) Boleman Law Firm, P.C. is pleased to announce that Amanda DeBerry Koehn and Emily Connor Kennedy have become the firm’s newest shareholders.
+(Richmond, VA – 09-24-2018) Boleman Law Firm, P.C. is pleased to announce that Amanda DeBerry Koehn has become the firm’s newest shareholder.

-We are proud to announce that Mark C. Leffler and Patrick T. Keith have been named again in this year’s Best Lawyers in America.
+We are proud to announce that Patrick T. Keith has been named again in this year’s Best Lawyers in America.

 What is the Virginia Military and Veteran Legal Resource Guide and how can it help you?